Anencephaly: Brain death

 There are four different concepts used to determine brain death: failure of heart, failure of lungs, whole brain death, and neocortical death.

 Neocortical death, similar to a persistent vegetative state (PVS), involves loss of cognitive functioning of the brain.
 A proposal by law professor David Randolph Smith, in an attempt to prove that neocortical death should legally be treated the same as brain death, involved PET scans to determine the similarities.
 However, this proposal has been criticized on the basis that confirming neocortical death by PET scan may risk indeterminacy.

 Pregnancy termination

 Anencephaly can be diagnosed before delivery with a high degree of accuracy.
-Although anencephaly is a fatal condition, the option of abortion is dependent on the abortion laws in the state.
+Although anencephaly is a fatal condition, the option of abortion is dependent on the abortion laws in the jurisdiction.
 According to a 2013 report, 26% of the world's population reside in a country where abortion is generally prohibited.
 In 2012, Brazil extended the right of abortion to mothers with anencephalic fetuses.
-This decision is, however, receiving much disapproval by several religious groups.
+This decision, however, received vocal disapproval from several religious groups.